This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-But, we’ve never been huge fans of Santa Monica Pier, or the Third Street Promenade, and our recent visit hasn’t changed our minds.
+But, we’ve NEVER been huge fans of Santa Monica Pier, or the Third Street Promenade, and our recent visit hasn’t changed our minds.

 We find the pier too busy, too tacky, with crappy food and rides.
-If you want rides, I suggest you go to Universal, or Six Flags, or Disneyland.
+If you want rides, I suggest you go to Universal, Six Flags, or Disneyland.

 And many people have since told us how underwhelming they found it too.

 But hey, if it’s your first time visiting LA with kids, of course go see it once and decide for yourself.